 Originally from Seattle, Bryn fell in love with the amazing natural spaces of the Pacific Northwest at an early age.
 She has parlayed this love into a career starting with getting her MA in Environmental Policy from American University in DC, and has worked with a variety of environmental organizations.
-When she is not working Bryn enjoys climbing, art, photography, writing, yoga, and reading.
+When she is not working Bryn enjoys climbing, art, photography, writing, and reading.

 Give us a ring!

 The Southeast Alaska Conservation Council works its magic in three ways:

 Southeast Alaskans are ready for Tongass management that preserves habitat for hunting; saves salmon strongholds for fishing; supports our booming tourism industry, and protects the carbon-rich ancient forests that moderate global climate.
 We can get there today by ending controversial old-growth clearcuts and supporting a community-scale, local wood economy that provides long-term jobs for Tongass communities.